thedeepakchaturvedi/Kawach--App/README.md

 ---

-In order to control the onslaught of misinformation, we have equipped the app with a COVID API which gives lives updates of COVID-19 cases both worldwide and country-wide.
+In order to control the onslaught of misinformation, we have equipped the app with a COVID API which gives live updates of COVID-19 cases both worldwide and country-wide.

 <img src="https://github.com/deepakchaturvedifzd/SigmaHacks2.0-Kawach-/blob/master/md/md4.png" height=500 width=300></img>